How to Build a Document Search System from Multiple File Types

 - Inconsistent mime detection - relying solely on file extension misclassifies plenty of files.
 Use the trigger's reported content type and fall back on a simple sniff.

-- Embedding raw HTML - HTML tags pollute vectors.
-Strip them with text
+- Embedding raw HTML - HTML tags add noise that hurts retrieval.
+Either strip them with text

 Testing